-The Bible itself (primarily in the New Testament) verifies a change to referencing the Babylonian and Sumerian calendars around 586 B.C.E., or at least references the names of months.
-However, it was also a calendar based on observation of the new moon crescent[20].
+The Bible itself (in only two books of the Old Testament) verifies a change to referencing the Babylonian and Sumerian calendars around 586 B.C.E., or at least references the names of months (and not necessarily accepted for common use).
+However, it was also a calendar based on observation of the new moon crescent^[20].
 However, it's not a change dictated by Yehovah within scripture.
 Just because this change is recorded within the Biblical text, however, it does not mean that it should have!
 These names have replaced the original Hebrew, including the name Aviv, no longer providing a foundation for basing our first month on the moon of the ripened barley harvest.
 Furthermore, if the existing calendar was considered preserved as part of the Oracles, wouldn't the names have been preserved as well?
 Did Yehovah approve of such a name change - even when He directly gave the original reference for the first month of the year?